DIY-NAMICsystem/Hardware_Documentation/Chapter_3.OM1_Shield/README.md

 > **IMPORTANT:** Breakout pins 7,8,9,10 are not connected to normal Arduino power.
 In order to supply 5V power to these 4 breakout pins, you must connect the pink circle (arrow) with the other pink circle with a jumper wire.
 For 12V power, connect the pink circle (arrow) with the green circle (refer to PCB connection diagram for explanation).
 2)	socket for the H-bridge chip (green box)
 3)	4 pins broken out for solenoid valves (blue box)
-4)	a connector for MPR121 capacitive touch sensor (yellow box) - won’t be using in the lab
+4)	a connector for MPR121 capacitive touch sensor (yellow box) - not used in this version of DIY-NAMIC boxes

 <p align="center">
     <img title = "figure1" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_3.OM1_Shield/imgs/Figure_1.png?raw=true" align=center width=300/> <br><br>